russellcentral/262-logical-clocks/README.md

 - An **analysis script** (`analyze_logs.py`) that merges logs, computes statistics like clock drift and queue lengths, and generates plots.
 - A **Pytest test suite** that covers both unit and integration tests because we engage in proper coding practices.

+For more information, please refer to our engineering notebook.

 ---

 ## 1. Running the System Locally